baskvava/portfolio/README.md

 - meta : Customize your website title, footer links, and copyright

-- about : Customize your position/title, description, details, action buttons, porfolio img
+- about : Customize your position/title, description, details, action buttons

 - experience : customize your company Name, title, timeline, and detail